paulin-crtn/ans-saa/s3/README.md

 # 🪣 Simple Storage Service

+GLOBAL storage platform - **regional** based/resilient.
+Public service, unlimited data & multi-user.
+Great for large scale data storage, distribution or upload.
+Input and/or Output to many AWS products.

-- An object is identified by its `Key`
+- Buckets are containers for objects and is identified by a **globally unique name**
+- Bucket name must be `3-63` characters, all lower case and no underscores (start with a lower case or a number, cannot be IP formatted)
-- Default limit of S3 buckets in an AWS account is `100`
+- Default limit of S3 buckets in an AWS account is `100` (soft limit) or `1000` (hard limit)
+- Flat structure (UI can trick you to think otherwise)
+- An object is identified by its `Key` (its name), has a value (content data) & some extra information (Version ID, Metadata, Access Control & Subresources)
+- Object can have a size between 0 bytes and `5TB`
-- No limit for number of objects in a bucket
+- Unlimited number of objects in a bucket

+⚠️ S3 is an object store (not file or block: cannot mount an S3 bucket)

 ## 👮‍♂️ Security & Policies